Deneno/ReproduceOOMKernel/README.md

-Download and enter to terminal for install: adb install -t Downloads/app-debug.apk
+Download "app-debug.apk" and enter to terminal for install:

+adb install -t Downloads/app-debug.apk